 2. When you reach the intersection with Hwy 311 (Mokulele Hwy) and Hwy 310 (N. Kihei Rd.) turn onto Hwy 310 (N. Kihei Rd.).

 3. Follow to the next intersection with Hwy 30 (Honoapiilani Hwy) and turn left, heading initially south.
 This road is what you will follow to the north shore of West Maui.
 You will pass by Lahaina, Ka'anapali and Kapalua.

 4. After you pass by the Kapalua Resort area, you will come closer to the water again and pass signs for DT Fleming Beach Park.
 Past the 32 mile marker, there will be a turnout with a green chain link fence on the bluff which is Slaughterhouse Beach.

-5. The next large turnout overlooks Honolua Bay, and heading downhill, before the curve in the road to the left is where you will start to see cars parking to use the bay (top photo).
-Some folks walk through the gate and down the dirt road to the bay.
-The resident family prefers that you not do this.
-If you keep driving down the road, at the next curve, there is a parking area with porta-potties (bottom photo).
-The trail head they prefer you use is behind these.
+5. The next large turnout overlooks Honolua Bay, and heading downhill, before the curve in the road to the left is where you will start to see cars parking to use the bay (picture above).
+The first trailhead is around a gate at the beginning of a dirt road near where these cars are parked.

 If you keep driving down the main paved road, at the next curve to the left, there is a parking area with porta-potties.
 The second trailhead is behind these.
 If you continue driving, at the top of the hill there is another better overlook of the bay we mention above.

 There are porta-potties roadside.
 And, when we visited last there was a food truck across the street from the parking area that sold smoothies, lunch, and cold drinks.

 Know Your Hawaii Fishes